Anti-social media: Would it really kill you to put down that phone? | CBC News

 For those four or more hours, you are preoccupied and distracted.
 Your smartphone has taken you hostage.

-The more time people spend online, the less time they're devoting to cultivating deeper real-life relationships.- David Mensink, Dalhousie University
+The more time people spend online, the less time they're devoting to cultivating deeper real-life relationships.- David Mensink

-Virtually, you're rocking it, living your life by comparing it to others lives, to their photos, achievements and opinions.
+Virtually, you're rocking it, living your life by comparing it with others' lives, to their photos, achievements and opinions.
 But you, my friend, have gone missing.
 I think I saw your photo on a milk carton!

 "Phones are a great social tool and the way we define social interaction is changing," he said.